mateusjunges/laravel-kafka/README.md

 ### Defining configuration options
 The `withConfigOption` method sets a `\RdKafka\Conf::class` option.
 You can check all available options [here][rdkafka_config].
-This methods set one config per call, and you can use `withConfigOptions` passing an array of config name and config value as argument.
+These methods set one config per call, and you can use `withConfigOptions` passing an array of config name and config value as argument.
 Here's an example:

 ```php